Cataract surgery costs

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-If you are uninsured, you can choose to have the procedure bulk billed at a public hospital or pay an average price of $2,500 per eye to have the procedure at a private hospital.
-If you have insurance, the cost of your procedure will depend on your level of cover.
+If you're uninsured, you can choose to have the procedure bulk billed at a public hospital or pay an average price of $2,500 per eye to have the procedure done at a private hospital.
+But if you have health insurance, you're looking at next to no out of pocket expenses — you'll also get to choose your own doctor and the comfort of your own room.

 Comparison of clinics that offer cataract surgery